 Whether we meet before or after your surgery, we will take time to get to know you, so that we can tailor our service to meet your specific needs.
 It is not just the functional outcome we hope to affect; it is the quality of life for each individual we are privileged to serve.

 Our prosthetists will take a careful cast of your limb and use it to sculpt a completely unique and custom mold in our on-site lab.
-We take the extra time to hand-cast because hand-casting provides a more nuanced fit.
-We merge artistic and scientific skills for fitting – utilizing the best method to provide quality and comfort in weight bearing conditions.
-Once the cast is complete, we will then form a custom socket and assemble an individualized prosthesis using the finest and best-suited materials and components for your particular needs.
+Once the cast is complete, our technicians create a custom socket and assemble an individualized prosthesis using the high quality components that will suit your specific needs.

-When the prosthetic device is ready, we will fit it and conduct a series of tests to determine that its comfort and function meet our standards and your expectations.
+When the prosthetic device is ready, one of our practitioners will begin the fitting process with you to ensure the prosthesis is comfortable and meets our standards and your expectations.
 You will be instructed in the proper methods for donning and doffing your prosthesis, routine maintenance and cleaning, and how to detect problems with your device and your residual limb.

 We are certified and/or licensed to provide: